oluigipo/base/README.md

 - Null-terminated strings should be avoided whenever possible, always use counted strings;
 - Subscripts (indices, sizes, counts) should be signed;
 - Arenas trivialize a lot of allocation patterns, specially temporary dynamic allocations;
 - String functions should almost always return empty slices into the input string instead of returning `STRNULL`.
-This avoids UBs when doing pointer arithmetic;
+This avoids UBs when doing pointer arithmetic by guaranteeing that the returned returned strings are also ranges inside the input string;
 - Errors are returned as the optional, last output parameter.
 If passed `NULL`, then it traps on error;
 - `MemoryCopy()` and friends are just like `memcpy()` and others, except they check for `size == 0` and early exit (because UB);
 - A `ThreadContext` global for general temporary allocation, logging, and panic handling.
 All configurable;